“I had a professor one time […] and he said, ‘You know, Fred, there’s one thing that evil cannot stand, and that is forgiveness.'”

 Nevertheless, there is one aspect of the whole endeavor that rings false for me.
-As you are obviously aware, in the last episode of the original Fraggle Rock, the Trash Heap tells the Fraggles, “You cannot leave the magic.”
+I have heard you invoke the Trash Heap from the last episode of Fraggle Rock when she tells the Fraggles, “You cannot leave the magic.”
 Even if that is true, it appears that someone can be barred from the magic pre-emptively.
 I refer, of course, to Steve Whitmire.

 I do not mean to cast aspersions on the voice work of Frankie Cordero, whose work as Rudy on Sesame Street I admire very much.
 Nor do I mean to diminish your puppeteering of Wembley, which is very skillful.
 I can tell that you’ve studied Steve’s performance very carefully to be able to mimic his style so closely.
-Nevertheless, not involving Steve in the project threatens to undermine the entire Fraggle Rock ethos.
+While these work-arounds produced a serviceable short-term solution, not involving Steve in either the short-form series or future planned projects threatens to undermine the entire Fraggle Rock ethos.

 Despite a theater minor in college, I am not involved in show business myself.
 I live in South Dakota, pretty far removed from all that.
 I know that the Hensons have some sort of grievance against Steve, and I am aware of what they have said publicly about it.
 I’m familiar with Steve’s side of the story because I’ve had the opportunity to meet him a couple of times at comic conventions here in the Midwest and discuss the matter with him firsthand.
 Nevertheless, I readily admit that I do not know the whole story, nor am I sure that anybody really does.